hussainburhani/bike/README.md

 ### Framework
 - Define the data science problem
-- Gather the data
+- Gather and process data
-- Explore and transform the data
+- Explore and transform data
-- Build the model
+- Model and evaluate
-- Evaluate the model
+- Test trained model
-- Answer the problem
+- Answer the data science problem

 ### Data science problem
-> Gather and utilize features which might help predict the number of bike users in any given day in DC.
+`Gather and utilize features which might help predict the number of bike users in any given day in DC.`

 *Regression* problems are inference problems in that we infer, or predict, parameters of a population from a sample.
 They are also specifically supervised learning problems that entail building a model to make predictions about a continuous target variable (where the variable is comprised of uncountable values).